A tech exec sent an antisemitic email about vaccines to lawmakers and business leaders. He resigned hours later.

 There is no evidence the vaccine will alter the immune system, The Post has reported.
 Federal health authorities have found that the vaccine is safe for people who are immunocompromised and that complications from the vaccine are exceedingly rare.

-Bateman’s statements echo antisemitic theories about the vaccine that are often spread on white supremacist and neo-Nazi websites and social media channels, according to the Anti-Defamation League.
+Bateman’s statements echo antisemitic theories about the vaccine that are often spread on white-supremacist and neo-Nazi websites and social media channels, according to the Anti-Defamation League.

 Hours after the email was sent, recipients fired back at Bateman, condemning his harmful statements, according to Forbes.
 Many also spoke out publicly on Twitter.
 Smith, the Utah Jazz owner and founder of software company Qualtrics, tweeted that the email “crossed lines that should never be crossed.”